 What are 12v Children’s Ride-On Cars?

-What are 24v Children’s Ride-On Cars, and are they the Fastest?
+What are 24v Children’s Ride-On Cars?

 - Cost: 12v cars cost less than 24v cars.
 You won’t have to pay as much for a 12v car.

 - Safety: 12v cars are safer than 24v cars.
-The voltage is lower, so the top speed is usually lower.
+The voltage is lower, so the top speed is usually also lower.